 During the audiometric test, we will ask you a series of high- and low-frequency words to determine your ability to understand speech.
 We will also ask you to repeat several words.
 The results of your audiometric testing will help us determine if you suffer from hearing loss.
 In addition, it can help us decide whether or not a hearing aid would improve your quality of life.

 Tympanometry uses variations of ear pressure in the ear canal to test the condition of the middle ear and the mobility of the eardrum (also known as the tympanic membrane) and conduction bones.
 It helps us diagnose problems within the middle ear, including abnormalities that can cause hearing loss or tinnitus.
 For example, tympanometry can help us identify excess fluid in the middle ear, an ear infection, or a tear in the eardrum.

 If you find yourself struggling to tolerate the volume of everyday sounds, you may suffer from hyperacusis.
 Characterized by increased sensitivity to typical environmental sounds, hyperacusis can have a dramatic impact on many areas of a person’s life.
 It can cause pain, anxiety, and stress, though it varies in severity from person to person.
-If you suffer from hyperacusis, our hearing specialists can help you find relief through sound therapy and counseling.
+If you suffer from hyperacusis, our Dr. Lindsay Collins can help you find relief through sound therapy and counseling.